 |Experiments performed on one of the rabbits.
 There are many, many other pictures just like this.|

 Many of the rabbit women perished in the camp, but a few survived.
-The Nazis were going to kill them, but the rabbits vanished during an electrical shutdown arranged by some of the inmates who worked with the electrical grid.
+The Germans were going to kill them, but the rabbits vanished during an electrical shutdown arranged by some of the inmates who worked with the electrical grid.
 The women then hid around the camp until the war ended a short time later.
 There were other women used in other gruesome experiments, but they did not survive.
 This involved chilling attempts to remove an inmate's bone and replace it with someone else's.
 No, that cannot work.

 |The gas chambers at Ravensbrück.|